Seahawks’ Pete Carroll says he believes in new QB Drew Lock, doesn’t rule out second chance for Colin Kaepernick

 More specifically, Carroll dived into the second-chance opportunities for the quarterbacks the Seahawks are considering as Wilson’s successor.

-In fact, the first quarterback Carroll mentioned by name was not Wilson … but Geno Smith, who has been Wilson’s backup in Seattle the past two seasons.
+In fact, the first quarterback Carroll mentioned by name was not Wilson … but Geno Smith, who has been Wilson’s backup the past two seasons.
 Now a 31-year-old free agent, Smith is looking for another chance at a starting job, and Carroll expressed interest in bringing Smith back to give him that opportunity.

 “Look at when he finally got a chance to play last year (when Wilson was injured),” Carroll said.
 “He came in and did some great stuff for us.”